PQSB/pc_filter_tools/README.md

 ### Purpose

-The script runs 3D-MOOD inference on input images to detect user-defined object classes and estimate their 3D geometry.
-It can export 3D detections, reconstructed point clouds, estimated depth maps, and annotated images with projected 3D bounding boxes.
-Optionally, detections can also be exported in the LiDAR coordinate frame by providing a lidar2cam calibration file.
+Runs 3D-MOOD inference on input images to detect user-defined object classes and estimate their 3D geometry.
+The script can export 3D detections, reconstructed point clouds, estimated depth maps, and the input images annotated with the projected 3D bounding boxes.
+Optionally, detections can also be exported in the LiDAR coordinate frame by providing a `lidar2cam` calibration file.

+#### Inputs

+- **Input images (`--input`)**: Directory containing the images to be processed.
+- **Camera intrinsics (`--intrinsics`)**: Camera calibration file in **KITTI calibration** or **YAML** (generated with *export_intrinsics.py*) format containing the intrinsic parameters required by 3D-MOOD.
+- **LiDAR reference (`--lidar_ref`, optional)**: Path to a KITTI-style calibration file containing the `Tr:` transformation matrix (LiDAR-to-camera).
+When provided, detections are additionally exported in the LiDAR coordinate frame.
+This option requires `--out_detections`.
+- **Prompt (`--prompt`, optional)**: Dot-separated list of object classes to detect (e.g., `chair.table.person`).

+#### Outputs

+- 3D detections.
+- Reconstructed point clouds.
+- Estimated depth maps.
+- Input images annotated with projected 3D bounding boxes.

 ### Usage